Town Hill, Wrexham: History

 Town Hill from the bottom of the street, with College Street to the right.

 The street is located on higher ground, just to the north of St Giles' Church.
 It forms part of a crossroads at the centre of Wrexham, between Church Street, High Street and Hope Street.
 The street widens from its junction with Abbot Street to the crossroads junction.
 This was the site of the old town hall, built in 1713 and demolished in 1940.
 Many of the buildings lining the street are listed buildings.

-Long narrow possibly-medieval burgess plots had been identified on the street, highlighting the street's medieval connections, forming part of Wrexham's medieval core.
+Long, narrow, possibly medieval, burgess plots had been identified on the street, highlighting the street's medieval connections, forming part of Wrexham's medieval core.
 The plots were characterised to be dense and compact, upon which stood an intermingling of houses and shops.
 It was common for properties to consist of a shopfront, while the upper floors of a building served as accommodation for the shopkeeper.
 While a building's rear housed a workshop and yard.
 Some of these yards have survived along Town Hill and High Street, although most were filled and built upon.

-The street was called "Bridge Street" in 1670–71, however the name did not last, and "Bridge Street" now refers to the adjacent street towards Pen y Bryn and the former Horns Bridge.
+The street was called "Bridge Street" in 1670–71; the name did not last, and "Bridge Street" now refers to the adjacent street towards Pen y Bryn and the former Horns Bridge.
 It was also vaguely described as "the street leading towards Oswestry".

 In the 18th century, Town Hill was sometimes classed as part of High Street.
-However, the first mentions of the name "Town Hill" can be traced to 1801, the name was likely coined earlier however was not an "old name".
+However, the first mentions of the name "Town Hill" can be traced to 1801; the name was likely coined earlier, but was not an "old name".

-The Town Hall was demolished early 1940, to help alleviate traffic issues and congestion, particularly with High Street, which served as a bus terminal at the time.
+The Town Hall was demolished in early 1940 to help alleviate traffic issues and congestion, particularly with High Street, which served as a bus terminal at the time.